Transform Your Classroom with Live Executive Function Training

 Workshop 2

-Explore a variety of tools and approaches for implementing EF skills during direct instruction.
-The workshop will also address skills and strategies aimed at supporting student self-reflection and improving assessment outcomes.
+Explore a variety of tools and approaches for supporting EF skills during direct instruction.
+The workshop will also address strategies aimed at students’ self-reflection, establishing better habits, and improving outcomes.

 BrainTracks website image templates (1)